grking8/minima/_posts/2017-10-08-https-with-let-s-encrypt-ngnix-and-docker.md

 ```
 --volume=/etc/letsencrypt/:/etc/letsencrypt/
---volume=/etc/ssl/:/etc/ssl/
 ```

-to get the certificates on the host instance onto the container;
+to get the certificates (and other required Let's Encrypt files) on the host instance onto the container;

 ```
 --volume=/etc/nginx/:/etc/nginx/